netcinematics/3D-PWA-TEMPL8/README.md

 ## Under the hood

 In DevTools, Right Click > and Inspect Elements.
 Refresh > and check those cached files in the console log.
 It caches the skybox, 3D assets, audio and the "App Shell"!
 Not to mention the LocalStorage Runtime Database.
 We can render any cached content offline.
 And when we install, there is a smooth loading screen.
 Thank you BabylonJS!
 But don't forget the other gizmos like: hidden URL, SSL info, and screen orientation support.
 Jump back to your desktop/homescreen to find your App!
-Windows 10 installs the app link to the desktop, and we think that is a gamechanger for our 3D Apps business model.
+Windows 10 installs the app link to the desktop, and we think that is a game changer for our 3D Apps business model.

 <pre>
 NOTES: